 Comprehensive report details past, present, and future of ODA's water quality program

-A lot has happened since the Oregon Legislature passed Senate Bill 1010 in 1993, giving birth to the Oregon Department of Agriculture’s Water Quality Management Program
+A lot has happened since the Oregon Legislature passed Senate Bill 1010 in 1993, giving birth to the Oregon Department of Agriculture’s Water Quality Management Program.
+A new report

 issued by ODA details the 19-year history of the program, its accomplishments, its strengths, and its current day challenges, setting the stage for a strategy aimed towards the future.

 “Our program has been and will continue to be successful in addressing and, frankly, reducing agriculture’s negative impacts on water quality,” says ODA Director Katy Coba.
 “It has mobilized a great deal of effort with a lot of people in agriculture and many agencies putting in a lot of work already throughout the state.
 They should be commended for their commitment.
 Going forward and given the agency’s available resources, as well as the need to demonstrate effectiveness, the question is what should ODA’s Agricultural Water Quality Program look like?”

 The 30-page report frames the issues that lead up to Coba’s question.
 The report is the agency’s first attempt at describing in full detail the program’s status and its effectiveness.
 It provides a history of the program, ODA’s relationship with soil and water conservation districts

 (SWCDs) in achieving water quality progress, ODA’s coordination with other agencies and organizations, stakeholder involvement, and compliance with water quality regulations.
 The report ends with a section on monitoring and a series of maps that provide a limited amount of data charting water quality trends.

 The report was developed at the request of the Senate Environment and Natural Resources Committee and was first presented to the committee earlier this month.